 Students must have an acceptable knowledge of applications.
 This requirement may be met by having at least two years experience working directly with software system development, or (with permission of an advisor) extensive software intensive course work.
 Students may also be required to have or develop proficiency in particular technologies, operating environments, or programming languages.

-The following foundation courses are typically recommended:
+The following foundation courses are typically recommended in addition to the CS program pre-requisites:

-- To cover the data structures requirement, students typically take: CS260 Data Structures (all terms)
+- To cover the data structures requirement, students typically take: CS260 Data Structures

-- To cover the discrete mathematics requirement, students typically take: CS270 Foundations of Computer Science (Fall, Spring)
+- To cover the discrete mathematics requirement, students typically take: CS270 Foundations of Computer Science

-- To cover the software engineering requirement, students typically take: CS451 Software Engineering (Fall, Spring)
+- To cover the software engineering requirement, students typically take: CS451 Software Engineering

 The MSSE degree is not recommended for students who have never had a course in programming.
 There should be evidence of an understanding of the development of industrial strength software.
 Please note that working experience is a requirement for admission to the MSSE.
 You will need to cover all of the prerequisite courses.
 If you apply, you may be admitted conditionally until you satisfy the prerequisite course requirements at Drexel University (or somewhere else).
 Applications can be submitted online.